Fourth Grade Curriculum Overview

-The fourth grade science curriculum contains a series of lessons, worksheets and quizzes, all arranged into chapters.
-Homeschoolers use the science curriculum as a supplement to their homeschooling approach while many non homeschoolers use the curriculum as an online tutorial or for extra practice.
+The fourth grade science curriculum contains a number of lessons, worksheets and quizzes, organized into an assortment of chapters.
+Members use the science curriculum as a 4th grade science tutorial, for extra practice, or summer enrichment.

 - Scientific Investigation – Lessons will focus on reasoning strategies as students are asked to conduct a simple experiment by asking a scientific question, stating a hypothesis, listing the procedure, recording the results, and communicating the conclusion.
 They will learn how to display data using graphs, tables, drawings, and other media.